February 22, 2011 | Design Basics

 - A more environmentally conscious public who prefers to avoid wasteful paper promotions

-However, print is not dead, and many business owners still find printed marketed materials to be worth the money.
+Print is definitely not dead, and many business owners still find printed marketed materials to be worth the money.
 Sales people rely on printed materials to initiate or help move forward a sales conversation.
 Trade show participants want something that can be handed out to prospects.
 Consumers request printed information about products and services.
+A #10 tri-fold brochure fills these needs for minimal expense.

 6 Tips to improve your tri fold brochure design